geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

     <img src="../img/add-new-feature-attributes.jpg" />

-    When editing a text field, MapStore2 provides some suggestion such as the *type* field above so you can choose the value from a select menu.
+    When editing a text field, MapStore provides some suggestion such as the *type* field above so you can choose the value from a select menu.
     <br>
     The *Missing geometry* exclamation point <img src="../img/missing-geometry-exclamation-point.jpg" style="max-width:25px;" /> in the second column of the *Attibute Table* means that the feature doesn't have a geometry yet.
 You can add it later or draw it on the map before saving.